ankit-rathi/Data-AI-Visual-Notebook/content/0A_Preface.md

 This book is written for practitioners operating where technology meets organizational reality:

-Data professionals seeking conceptual clarity beyond tools.
+Data professionals seeking conceptual depth beyond tools.

 Data product owners accountable for measurable impact.

-Architects designing systems under regulatory or operational constraints.
+Architects designing under regulatory and operational constraints.

-Leaders evaluating ROI, tradeoffs, and risk in data investments.
+Leaders evaluating ROI, tradeoffs, and risk.

 Decision-makers who suspect that “data-driven” does not automatically mean “decision-improving.”